MocA-Love/gpt5-search-mcp/README.md

 </div>

-MCP server that enables the use of OpenAI's o3 model and its powerful web search capabilities.
+MCP server that enables the use of the o3 model and its powerful web search capabilities through OpenRouter.
 By registering it with any AI coding agent, the agent can autonomously consult with the o3 model to solve complex problems.

 <table>